lucidstack/zygalski/README.md

 ## Warning: This is (at the moment) a toy project, made for fun and to talk about Mr Robot in our Slack channels.
 Avoid using this tool to plan your next revolution.

-Zygalski is a little server that replies to Slack slash commands for private/public key encription of messages.
+Zygalski is a little server that replies to Slack slash commands for private/public key encryption of messages.

 The server responds to three routes/slash commands:
 * `POST /new-key`: creates/overwrites a private/public key pair for the channel where the command is issued from.
 The slash command should have a `/new-key [passphrase]` signature.